Welcome to the AIDA Hermanus

 - Hermanus Beach Club

 We have an experienced strong team, with agents totalling 85 years' experience locally, nationally as well as internationally.
-Our current team includes Dewan Henn, Madelein Rautenbach, Brenda Steyn, and Evan Rautenbach in Hermanus, Stanford and Gansbaai.
-In other areas we have Lorrainne Henning and Helen Fourie in Kleinmond and Betty's Bay.
-Michelle Wessels mans our Caledon office servicing the surrounding areas as well as farms in the Overberg.
+Our current team includes Madelein Rautenbach, Brenda Steyn, and Evan Rautenbach in Hermanus, Stanford and Gansbaai.
+In other areas we have Lorrainne Henning in Kleinmond and Betty's Bay with a total of 128 listings.

 We also have a division specializing in farms in the following areas: